 1 lot of agencies who offer support.
 It is more 2 provincially funded entities that are offering support that is mainstream, and very inaccessible, and long wait 3 4 times and not necessarily culturally appropriate.
 5 MS. KATHERINE HENSEL: Okay.
-So, for those 6 agencies -- and would you agree there is unevenness as 7 between even individual workers within the same agency and 8 supervisors?
+So, for those agencies -- and would you agree there is unevenness as 6 7 between even individual workers within the same agency and 8 supervisors?
 9 MS. CORA MORGAN: Absolutely.
-10 MS. KATHERINE HENSEL: And so, the workers 11 who are not working, in your view, effectively with 12 Indigenous children and families, and who may be or are 13 causing harm rather than preventing and protecting it, 14 they are not aware that they are causing this harm -- or does it appear to you that they are aware of the harm that 15 16 they are causing in the services and interventions that 17 they are providing?
+10 MS. KATHERINE HENSEL: And so, the workers 11 who are not working, in your view, effectively with 12 Indigenous children and families, and who may be or are causing harm rather than preventing and protecting it, 13 14 they are not aware that they are causing this harm -- or 15 does it appear to you that they are aware of the harm that 16 they are causing in the services and interventions that 17 they are providing?
 18 MS. CORA MORGAN: Well, I think that there 19 is people that could work better and just choose not to.

-20 I think that there is people that can appreciate the 21 humanity of our families.
-And, you know, it can even be 22 extended to the courts.
-I think that, you know, when 23 people are making decisions on behalf of the family, they are flippantly doing it, but our families are the ones being affected by decisions made on their behalf.
+I think that there is people that can appreciate the humanity of our families.
+And, you know, it can even be extended to the courts.
+I think that, you know, when people are making decisions on behalf of the family, they are flippantly doing it, but our families are the ones that are suffering because it is their lives that are being affected by decisions made on their behalf.
 And, a lot of times, I think that, you know, our families are not treated as though they are human.